 Related: How to manage the Nginx service

-If the response shows Connection: close instead, search the active config for keepalive_timeout 0;, an explicit Connection: close header rule, or an upstream proxy or load balancer that is closing the client-side connection.
+If the response shows Connection: close, search the loaded config for keepalive_timeout 0;, duplicate keepalive directives, an explicit Connection header rule, or a proxy in front of Nginx that closes the client-side connection.